average-alien/ffxiv-collection-tracker/README.md

 Website where you can search for and view various collectables in the MMORPG Final Fantasy XIV Online.
 By creating an account, users can also add collectables to a list and mark them as obtained or unobtained.
 Users can view their list on their profile page for easier tracking of all the goodies they want to get.

 ## API
 https://ffxivcollect.com/

 https://ffxivcollect.com/api/docs

 API that provides data on all (if not most) of the collectables in the game.
 No API key is needed and there doesn't seem to be any form of rate limiting.
 Will mostly be using the API to get and show data on the collectables (ex. names, descriptions, and how to get them).

 ## ERD
+My database feels very simple but I don't think theres any more data I really need to store
 ![ERD](./media/readme/ERD.drawio.svg)

 ## RESTful Routing Chart
 | VERB | URL | ACTION | DESCRIPTION |